adkipnis/metabench/README.md

 # metabench
 ## A Sparse Benchmark to Measure General Ability in LLMs
-Based on item response theory analyses of over 5000 LLMs, 𝚖𝚎𝚝𝚊𝚋𝚎𝚗𝚌𝚑 distills the [Open LLM Leaderboard 1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard) to less than 3% of its original size, while being able to reconstruct the original score with 0.6% mean absolute error.
-Single scores for the six constituting benchmarks (ARC, GSM8K, HellaSwag, MMLU, TruthfulQA and WinoGrande) can be reconstructed with ~1% mean absolute error.
+- 𝚖𝚎𝚝𝚊𝚋𝚎𝚗𝚌𝚑 distills the [Open LLM Leaderboard 1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard) to less than 3% of its original size
+- item selection is based on item response theory analyses of over 5000 LLMs
+- the original score can be reconstructed with 0.6% mean absolute error
+- the six single scores (for ARC, GSM8K, HellaSwag, MMLU, TruthfulQA and WinoGrande) can be reconstructed with ~1% mean absolute error

 This repo contains the source code for [dataset scraping](scraping) in Python and [statistical analysis](analysis) in R.
 For details, please read our [preprint](https://arxiv.org/abs/2407.12844).